 This view is looking north at the portion of the plant where most of our work was.
 Actually our office trailers (gone now) were just on the other side of the fence.
 The stack in the center (by the steam cloud) is the stack for the old fired heaters that occupied the majority of my time.
 The narrow structure to the left houses a number of large heat exchangers on many levels--a major part of the project was to rebuild all of them.
 Here's another view from a slightly different angle.

 This is a view of the "coker structure"--the total refinery project was a mixture of revamping old units and adding new ones to support a different process.
 Briefly, petroleum coke is solid black stuff that is essentially a byproduct of petroleum refining.
 It is the residue from the stuff at the bottom of the distillation process--this liquid is heated (in the heaters I worked on) to 1200°+ F and pumped into these large vessels ("coke drums" perhaps 120' high and 30' in diameter, heavy wall special alloy steel).
-After it cools and hardens it is "drilled" with a high-pressure water cutting head that enters the top of the vessel (as with a drill rig" and "cuts" the coke so that it tumbles out the opened bottom and down the chute into a pile.
+After it cools and hardens it is "drilled" with a high-pressure water cutting head that enters the top of the vessel (basically a drill rig) and "cuts" the coke so that it tumbles out the opened bottom and down the chute into a pile.
 Coke is used as a source of carbon in various industrial processes, for making electrodes, etc. The name of our portion of the work was the "delayed coker" project because that was the name of the process; however it also was jokingly used to describe the frequent delays to the project.
-Here's a web site, from Southern Ill.
-University, that describes and depicts coke and the coking process in more detail than I imagined possible (main page of site)
+Here's a web site from Southern Illinois University, that describes and depicts coke and the coking process in more detail than I imagined possible

 There is an elevator up to the level at the top of the coke drums (actually we also had a construction elevator) but these didn't always operate; plus since I was involved with engineering the installation of the coke cutting drills and associated steel modifications, I had to climb to the very top of the structure frequently--300+ feet above the ground, the top part was via ladder access only.